 Huge Supplements Huge Multivitamin

 Let’s get the con out of the way first: A serving of this supplement is four capsules.
 That’s a lot compared to some multivitamins that only require one or two capsules for a full dose.
-But if you can deal, we like this multi because it provides one of the most robust ingredients lists we’ve seen.
+But if you can deal, we like this multi because it provides one of the most robust ingredient lists we’ve seen.

 It contains over 30 vitamins and minerals, including zinc, vitamin D, and vitamin C, all of which can be helpful in reducing inflammation after tough bodybuilding workouts.
 Huge Supplements also provides calcium for joint health and B vitamins, which can help with energy.
 If you’re looking for a multivitamin that can pair particularly well with your training, we think you’ve found one of the best options.